ocherkaouidekkaki/ocherkaouidekkaki.github.io/index.md

   Thesis: *Pricing in Fishery Management*

 ### Professional Experience
-I am currently leveraging my academic background to contribute to cutting-edge research at UM6P.
-Previously, I served as a Research Assistant at Mohammed V University, where I taught over 200 hours of mathematics courses including Analysis, Statistics, and specialized mathematics for SVT programs.
+- I am leveraging my academic background to contribute to cutting-edge research at UM6P.
+- I served as a Research/Teaching Assistant at Mohammed V University.
+I taught over 200 hours of mathematics courses including Analysis, Statistics, specialized mathematics for SVT programs, and optimal control theory and numerical methods for Master students.

 ### Notable Achievements
 - Published in high-impact journals such as the *International Journal of Dynamics and Control* and *Mathematical Methods in the Applied Sciences*.